ivankrauseza/ci-project5/README.md

 # ci-project5 - Cadence Tools
-For my Project 5 at the Code Institute I have created
+For my Project 5 at the Code Institute I have created an e-commerce platform for a brand called Cadence Tools which sells high quality hand and power tools.

-## Objective
 The main aim of this project was to make the most of the default styles and functions offered by bootstrap.

 ## Contents
 - [Technology Stack](#technology-stack)